rexey3s/octopress/source/_posts/2014-09-15-how-to-build-this-blog.markdown

 date: 2014-09-15 13:19:42 +0700
 comments: true
 categories: [Tutorials]
-tags: [jekyll, octopress, lunr-search, kramdown, bootstrap3, octostrap3, github, gh-page]
+tags: [jekyll, octopres, bootstrap3, octostrap3, github, gh-page]
 ---

 >It's been a month since I knew about GitHub Page and Jekyll - 2 terrific  things which powered this blog.
 But until last week, I've just figured out [Octopress](http://octopress.org/) - A blogging framework for hackers - which is on top of jekyll.It helps making the simple blog never easier.
 And one of the most awesome thing that they are all free !
 So in this tutorial, I'll guide you step-to-step to build a simple blog like mine.